teamdeeson/codex/docs/working-at-deeson/writing-guide.md

 # Writing style guide.

+_The styleguide applies to Deeson Group Ltd and Deeson Publishing Ltd._

 Everyone at Deeson has something to say, and we want to encourage you to share it.

 We all have slightly different writing styles, so this guide lays out a few simple rules to ensure that everything we publish has a consistent tone and is of the highest quality.